Nationals vs. Astros Player Props Betting Odds

 Thomas Stats

-- Thomas has recorded 71 hits with 14 doubles, two triples, nine home runs and 18 walks.
-He has driven in 30 runs with six stolen bases.
+- Thomas has 72 hits with 14 doubles, two triples, nine home runs, 18 walks and 30 RBI.
+He's also stolen six bases.

 Thomas Recent Games